 Keyframe-Entertainment is honored to support the evolution of this culture.
 As CEO of Keyframe, Julian Reyes has been creating and supporting Festival Culture media for many years.
 With past far-ranging work in Transformational culture and Entertainment as Artist Manager, Event/Festival Promoter, Creative Director, and Producer, Julian has Executive Produced a range of projects including films, books, music, and events.
 He is the Executive Producer of Andrew Johner’s “Electronic Awakening” (and managed its worldwide screening campaign of over 160 venues), Jeet-Kei’s “The Bloom Series” Episode 3, and the community book project by Jamaica Stevens, “ReInhabiting the Village.”
 Yet another book project that he helped produced includes Darren Minke’s “Alchemistas – Beyond the Veil”, an unprecedented collection of 55 of the World’s Best and Emerging Visionary Artists.
 Most recently, Julian Executive Produced Fifer Garbesi’s “Con Te Damanhur”, a Virtual 360° experience of Damanhur, the “laboratory of the future for humankind” now available on Oculus.
 This project offers a rare opportunity to glimpse into this ecovillage and spiritual community situated in the Piedmont region of northern Italy.

-On October 17th, Keyframe will showcase the nexus of Electronic Dance Music & VR at The Great Northern.
-We’re inviting thought leaders at the intersection of both industries to showcase their latest work and upcoming projects.
-We’re honored to bring you Exhibitors and Featured Experiences to stimulate and educate at all levels.
+On October 17th, Keyframe showcased the nexus of Electronic Dance Music & VR at The Great Northern.
+We invited thought leaders at the intersection of both industries to showcase their latest work and upcoming projects.
+We’re honored to have brought you Exhibitors and Featured Experiences to stimulate and educate at all levels.
 Exhibitors include: The Virtual Rave, Galactic Gallery, TribeXR, Visual Reality, and Torkom Ji; with Featured Experiences by: Fantasynth, NewPathVR.
-This curated event is brought to you by Keyframe-Entertainment, ImagineX Productions, and ARTandVR.
+This curated event was brought to you by Keyframe-Entertainment, ImagineX Productions, and ARTandVR.

-To learn more about OZORA Festival and for tickets, go to: https://ozorafestival.eu/.
+To learn more about OZORA Festival and for the upcoming July 29-August 4th, 2019 tickets, go to: https://ozorafestival.eu/.

 The OZORA festival event derives its name from the location where it is held, near a small village in Dádpuszta, Hungary, every year since 2004.
 The first party was called Solipse and took place during the solar eclipse of August 11, 1999.
 The OZORA festival (with Solar United Natives festival) is one of the two sizeable Psytrance festivals in Hungary, and is one of the fastest growing Psychedelic Trance festivals in the world.